prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // Either "deposit" or "melt" or "refund"
       type: string;

-      // The total amount of the coin's value absorbed (or restored in the case of a refund) by this transaction
+      // The total amount of the coin's value absorbed (or restored in the case of a refund) by this transaction.
+      // Note that for deposit and melt, this means the amount given includes
+      // the transaction fee, while for refunds the amount given excludes
+      // the transaction fee.
+The current coin value can thus be computed by
+      // subtracting deposit and melt amounts and adding refund amounts from
+      // the coin's denomination value.
       amount: Amount;

       // base32 binary encoding of the transaction data as a